allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 ## Logging

 It is a very common need to log the HTTP content sent/received over the wire.
-In some libraries this feature is implemented in a developer-friendly way, while others make it a real struggle to achieve the same results.
+In some libraries this feature is implemented in a developer-friendly way, while others make it a real struggle to achieve the same result.
 OkHttp3 is one of the friendliest libraries I have ever seen.
 All you have to do is:

 - add the dependency: `com.squareup.okhttp3:logging-interceptor`,
 - create an instance of `HttpLoggingInterceptor`,